Sukarni: Biography

 Sukarni who was pursued by the government then decided to go to Borneo.
 He said goodbye to his mother in Blitar and entrusted the Indonesia Muda leadership to Ruslan Abdulgani.
 Sukarni lived in disguise under the name Maidi Borneo area from 1937 to 1940.
-He traveled to Banjarmasin, then moved to Murung Pudak working as coolie at Bataafsche Petroleum Maatschappij (BPM).
+He traveled to Banjarmasin, then moved to Murung Pudak working as coolie at Bataafse Petroleum Maatschappij (BPM).
 He then moved to Sangasanga and worked as servant at one of BPM official's houses.
 He subsequently moved to Balikpapan and served as a data recorder in the BPM topography department.

 Sukarni eventually was arrested by the colonial government there before the Japanese attacked the Dutch East Indies - sometime in 1940 according to Husein Yusuf, while in disguise as the employee of the department of BPM.
 He was brought to Samarinda before being jailed in Java, which was chosen over Boven Digul because Japanese army had attacked the Dutch Indies.
 Sukarni was then brought to Jakarta via Surabaya.
 Sukarni initially was jailed in Pasar Baru prison.
 Sukarni was later released and lived with Antara staff.

 Sukarni, as well as employees of Antara such as Adam Malik, A. M. Sipahoetar, Pandu Kartawiguna, and Abdul Hakim, and other activists such as Asmara Hadi, Mulia, Wasdji Kartawiganda, and Wikana were arrested in December 1941 because the Dutch colonial government considered them dangerous.
 At first they were jailed in Pasar Baru prison.
 They then moved to Sukabumi, then Garut then Sukabumi again.
 Before being transferred to Australia, they were then moved to Nusakambangan on 2 March 1942 and settled there.
 The transport ship in which they were deported, KPM Tawali, along with other ships docked there then were destroyed by Japanese attacks on 4 and 5 March.
 On 10th, all of the prisoners were set free including Sukarni, Adam Malik, and Wikana.
 On 15th, Sukarni and the others traveled to Maos by foot.
 They then crossed the Serayu River then walked again to Jeruklegi.
 There they went to Jakarta using train from Bandung.
 In this train, Sukarni met Nursjiar, his future wife.

 In Jakarta, Sukarni worked for several news agencies such as Antara, which was later replaced by Dōmei Tsushin and Sendenbu (the Japanese occupation of the Dutch East Indies's propaganda department).
 During this time, according to Adam Malik, and according to Emalia Iragiliati that time was 1942, Sukarni married Nursjiar.
 Sukarni and the other young men worked in Sendenbu and other Japanese office to infiltrate and find information.